top of page

-I am the author of the poetry collection Luminous: Poems & Inquiry for the Soul's Journey (SoulPassages, 2018)~a collection of soul-centric poems and reflection questions, the co-author of the book for educators The Five Dimensions of Engaged Teaching (Solution Tree, 2013), and the co-author of numerous curricula for the transitions years.
+A poet and writer since my early years, I graduated with a BA in Literary Studies (Trinity College, CT) and an MA in Creative Writing/English (UC-Boulder).
+I am the author of two poetry collections—River of Awe (Soul Passages, to be released in 2023) and Luminous: Poems & Inquiry for the Soul’s Journey (SoulPassages, 2018), a book for educators The 5 Dimensions of Engaged Teaching (Solution Tree, 2013), and the co-author of numerous curricula for the transitions years.
 I have also published dozens of poems, book chapters and essays on topics ranging from systems change to rites of passage to healing.
-You can find samples of my work here or on my blog.
-I am currently working on a next collection of poetry The Pearl Sutras and a work of creative non-fiction entitled Blooming from the Dark.
-I continue to regularly publish excerpts from my writings on my soul passages blog
+You can find samples of my writings on my blog or in the writings section.

-My work is informed by:
+My work is informed by

-• the work of NCEE--National Coalition for Equity in Education
+• NCEE--National Coalition for Equity in Education

 • the work of Resmaa Menakem and Somatic Abolitionism